RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK811-Module/Datasheet/README.md

 ##### 2. High Radio Frequency Version (RAK811(H))

-High radio frequency hardware supports the regions of EU868, US915, AU915, KR920, AS923, IN865.
+High radio frequency hardware supports the regions of EU868, US915, AU915, KR920, AS923, and IN865.
+For more information, refer to the [RF Characteristics](#rf-characteristics).

 ###### High RF Version Pin Outline